alisonguimaraespereira/ci-cd/README.md

-# CI / CD
+# DEVSECOPS ENVIRONMENT
-Full stack tools for monitoring pipeline and other stuff. ;)
+Full stack tools for testing the local devsecops environmentand other stuff.
 - Prometheus
 - Docker
 - Grafana
 - Jenkins

-# Howto
+# How to
 First of all, clone the ci-cd repo:
 ```
 # git clone https://github.com/guimaraesasp/ci-cd.git